Katharine Houghton: Writing

+Houghton has also worked as a playwright, and by 1990, she had written nine Off-Broadway and regional productions.
 In 1975, Houghton wrote a children's story, "The Wizard's Daughter", which is collected in the book Two Beastly Tales, illustrated by Joan Patchen.
-The second story in the book is written by JB Grant, Houghton's elder brother.
+The second story in the book is written by John Grant, Houghton's elder brother.
+During the early 1980s, she wrote and starred in a one-woman show To Heaven in a Swing, detailing Louisa May Alcott's life with her Transcendentalist father, Amos Bronson Alcott.